facebook/lexical/README.md

 Node Transforms and Command Listeners are called with an implicit `editor.update(() => {...})` context.

-It is permitted to do nest updates within reads and updates, but an update may not be nested in a read.
+It is permitted to do nested updates within reads and updates, but an update may not be nested in a read.
 For example, `editor.update(() => editor.update(() => {...}))` is allowed.

 All Lexical Nodes are dependent on the associated Editor State.
 With few exceptions, you should only call methods